 - a.
 PrinciplePolicy: Increase the number of people who walk and bicycle by aiming to attract new users and to encourage incidental users to walk and bicycle more frequently. - a.b.
-Principle Policy: Support the development of an integrated bikeways and trails system that serves the interests and needs of transportation and recreation. - b.c.
-Principle Policy: Support use of non-motorized infrastructure as part of everyday life for daily activities. - e.d.
-Principle Policy: Accommodate all types, ages, and abilities of users in a comfortable manner throughout the system, while recognizing that all modes of travel and/or level of user ability may not necessarily be accommodated on every road or trail. - d.e.
+PrinciplePolicy: Support the development of an integrated bikeways and trails system that serves the interests and needs of transportation and recreation. - b.c.
+PrinciplePolicy: Support use of non-motorized infrastructure as part of everyday life for daily activities, and aim for a mode share of 5% of all trips by walking or biking. - e.d.
+PrinciplePolicy: Accommodate all types, ages, and abilities of users in a comfortable manner throughout the system, while recognizing that all modes of travel and/or level of user ability may not necessarily be accommodated on every road or trail. - d.e.
 Principle Policy: Support the development of bikeways and trails as in integral part of the City's transportation infrastructure. - e.f.
-PrinciplePolicy: Facilitate and encourage commuter cycling and utilitarian trips by developing performance measures to better understand the impacts of programs and projects. - £g.
-PrinciplePolicy: Reduce conflicts between vehicular traffic, cyclists, and trail users. - g.h.
-Principle Policy: Reduce conflicts between different types of trail users. - h.i.
-Principle Policy: Accommodate the following users in the trail system recognizing that not all can be accommodated on every trail: cyclists (including upright, recumbent, and children), pedestrians (including walkers, runners, people using wheelchairs, people with baby strollers, people walking dogs), skaters, equestrians, and people with disabilities. - i-j.
-Principle Policy: Support the development of bikeways and trails as in integral part of the recreation Parks, Open Space, and Trails system (POST), including recreational loops, secondary trails, and neighborhood-scale connecting routes. - j.k.
-Principle Policy: Connect the bikeways and trails network with public transit, providing flexibility and choice for travel options and enhancing recreational opportunities.
+PrinciplePolicy: Facilitate and encourage commuter cycling and utilitarian trips by developing performance measures to better understand the impacts of programs and projects. - f.g.
+PrinciplePolicy: Reduce conflicts between vehicular traffic, cyclists, and trail users. - F.h.
+PrinciplePolicy: Reduce conflicts between different types of trail users. - h.i.
+PrinciplePolicy: Accommodate the following users in the trail system recognizing that not all can be accommodated on every trail: cyclists (including upright, recumbent, and children), pedestrians (including walkers, runners, people using wheelchairs, people with baby strollers, people walking dogs), skaters, equestrians, and people with disabilities. - i-j.
+PrinciplePolicy: Support the development of bikeways and trails as in integral part of the recreation Parks, Open Space, and Trails system (POST), including recreational loops, secondary trails, and neighborhood-scale connecting routes. - j-k.
+PrinciplePolicy: Connect the bikeways and trails network with public transit, providing flexibility and choice for travel options and enhancing recreational opportunities.